 For all of our 6 months of travel to totally foreign places, we had never felt more out of our element.

-Finally, we found a comfortable place for my grandfather to live.
+After searching for nearly a month, we found a comfortable place for my grandfather to live.
 We left him smiling (or, more accurately, shouting angrily) at the enormous TV we’d picked up for him, watching his favorite football team.
-He kissed us both on the cheeks and thanked us for all of our help, and we drove to the airport feeling an overwhelming relief.
+He kissed us both on the cheek and thanked us for all of our help, giving us a sweet 93-year-old-man smile, and we drove to the airport feeling an overwhelming sense of relief.